lookit/lookit-docs/docs/source/publications.rst

 - Casey K., Scott K., Ashton K., Gill J., Simpson E., & Bayet L. (2020) Neonatal imitation of caregivers: A feasibility pilot.
 The CogSci 2020 Virtual Conference.
 - Yoon, E. J., Frank, M. C. (2019).
 Preschool children's understanding of polite requests.
 Proceedings of the 41st Annual Conference of the Cognitive Science Society. `[pdf] <https://psyarxiv.com/r9zf4>`__, `[repository] <https://github.com/ejyoon/polcon>`__.

+.. admonition:: Please help us add to this list!

-If you give a presentation or publish a paper using CHS data, please share it here!
-You can :ref:`propose that change directly<First PR>` or email childrenhelpingscience@gmail.com with the citation (and a PDF or video link if you want to share it here).
+    If you've given a presentation or published a paper using CHS data, please share it here!
+You can add to this page by completing `this Google docs form <https://docs.google.com/forms/d/e/1FAIpQLScy0DBdFNvDPsd-YkqiDkykoUmpjEfZCObOBefW7w-ekw5v0w/viewform?usp=sf_link>`__, or contact us on Slack or email (childrenhelpingscience@gmail.com).